Having Luxembourg documents legally certified for use abroad

 Last update

-The physical deposit of the documents can be done either by a courier service or directly in the drop box provided for this purpose in the waiting room of the BPVL.
+The physical deposit of the documents can be done either by a courier service or directly in the drop box provided for this purpose in the waiting room of the Passport, Visa and Legalisation Office (Bureau des passeports, visas et légalisations - BPVL).

 The physical collection of documents can only be done:

-- for courier services: exclusively by using the collection lockers provided at the BPVL;
+- for courier services: by using the collection lockers provided at the BPVL;

 - for private individuals: by appointment, which can be requested using the link sent by email with the confirmation of the procedure.

-The legalisation service of the Ministry of Foreign and European Affairs, Defence, Development Cooperation and Foreign Trade (MAEE) issues legalisations and apostilles of signatures from Luxembourg public authorities on documents intended for public authorities of a foreign country.
+The legalisation service of the Ministry of Foreign and European Affairs, Defence, Development Cooperation and Foreign Trade (ministère des Affaires étrangères et européennes, de la Défense, de la Coopération et du Commerce extérieur) issues legalisations and apostilles of signatures of Luxembourg public authorities on documents intended for use by public authorities in a foreign country.

 Who is concerned